-Let’s get back to the main point, Load speed is how quick your website loads when a person visits it.
-Load time is also important for user experience.
+Let’s get back to the main point, Load speed is how quickly your website loads when a person visits it.
+Load time is also important for the user experience.
 Users expect your website to load within 6 seconds.
 Any longer and they leave to visit other websites.

 Needless to say, this shouldn’t happen often as it might signal the end of your site.
-Even more crucial is Google considers user experience a key factor when ranking sites.
+Even more crucial is Google considers users experience a key factor when ranking sites.

 With poor uptimes and load speeds, you’ll have higher bounce rates.
 This is not good for the long run as Google might demote you and place you in the lower rankings.